giancosta86/velvet/README.md

 ## Example test script

-The following script could be saved as a `.test.elv` file - ready to be run via the `velvet` command.
+The following script could be saved as a `.test.elv` file:

 ```elvish
 >> 'In arithmetic' {